harriskoud/oddsAssignment/README.md

 ```bash
 java -jar oddschecker-0.0.1.jar
 ```
-After these two commands, we can open a brower and paste **http://localhost:8090/swagger-ui.html**.
+After these two commands, we can open a browser and paste **http://localhost:8090/swagger-ui.html**.
 There we can find all the endpoints along with the responses and the models that we need to use for each one.

 # Postman Collection
 https://www.getpostman.com/collections/35acf5b130d76e0e134e

-# Remarks
-I wasn't able to implement the case where the user calls the endpoint to retrieve odds with an invalid betId.
-The application does throw and exception when the user sends a String as a betId, but the message(Invalid format of bed id)  is not shown.
+#Static code analysis
+For this project, for static analysis we have used the checkstyle plugin.
+You can find the rules in the etc/checkstyle/rules.xml.
+A gradle task is also created and the successful build depends on checkstyle outcome.
+There is always a report created after each run.

+#Docker
+The application is dockerized, we have created a Dockerfile that describes the image and the command required.